cloudflare/workers-docs/content/tooling/api/scripts.md

 ##### Payload (script and bindings)

-A multipart form containing a valid javascript file, a metatdata.json file specifying any bindings, and any wasm module files.
+A multipart form containing a valid JavaScript file, a `metadata.json` file specifying any bindings, and any Wasm module files.

 #### Response